shieldproject/shield/docs/ops/getting-started.md

 might want to consider making your 1 year backups actually 13 months or your weekly backups 8 days.
 (And so on.)

-Next up is configuring **sotrage systems** for the backup archives.
+Next up is configuring **storage systems** for the backup archives.
 Currently SHIELD has s3, gcp, azure, swift, and webdav plugins for storage.
 For this example, we will use Amazon S3.
 Select a name for the storage system to be used for configuring future jobs and managing the